agormp/greedysub/README.md

 ### Computational performance:

 The program has been optimized to run reasonably fast with limited memory usage.
-For instance: 100 million lines of pairwise distance info (about 2.3 GB) was analyzed in 52 seconds, using about 1 GB of memory, on a 2018 Macbook Pro.
+For instance: 100 million lines of pairwise distance info (about 3.5 GB) was analyzed in 29 seconds, using about 400 MB of memory, on a 2021 Macbook Pro.